PuddyClub/Firebase-Discord-Interactions/README.md

 ### result.setCommandPerm(commandID, data)

-commandID - The Command ID
+commandID - The Command ID (String)

 data - Insert an array with the permissions.
 You can see an example of the array on this page: https://discord.com/developers/docs/interactions/slash-commands#permissions